skip to content

 Unanswered Questions

 While the investigation revealed much new information regarding why the fire happened, it has still left unanswered questions.
 Why was this tank not equipped with a remote isolation valve that would have enabled operators to easily shut off the supply of naphtha?
 Why didn’t a 242-tank facility have a fixed gas leak detection system to protect against a toxic benzine release?
 Neighboring plants’ alarms went off signaling the toxic release but the ITC facility was silent.
-How many more petrochemical plants do not have up to date safety equipment and detection systems in place?
+How many more petrochemical plants do not have up-to-date safety equipment and detection systems in place?

 Know Your Rights